 Saturday, April 28, 2012

 I have to admit that I baked this cake out of curiosity, and not so much because I wanted to eat it.
 I have read so much about this popular Japanese cake that many talented and adventurous food bloggers have attempted to make.
 It's a simple cake, but takes a bit of practice and experience to perfect it.
 It's great that many of them have shared their tips and tricks in baking the perfect Castella, except that I didn't really take note of them!
 The entire process just sounded a little too daunting, plus it had to be baked in a special wooden box which I didn't have.
 I didn't think about the Castella again until I borrowed a book from the library and saw a recipe for Japanese Castella.
 Actually, I've borrowed this book many times before, but the name of the cake just didn't register in my mind until I discovered it on other food blogs.
 The recipe, of course, is just a recipe and doesn't tell you how difficult it is or what problems you might encounter.
-But when I saw that it just needs to be baked in a round springform tin (no special bakingware required), I was delighted and set off to make my very first Castella, no holds barred (almost).
+But when I saw that it just needs to be baked in a round springform tin (no special bakingware required), and I didn't need to use bread flour, I was delighted and set off to make my very first Castella, no holds barred (almost).

 Thursday, April 26, 2012